ranbri/Free-Fall/README.md

    ```sh
    new terminal
    ```
-3. Go to "client" folder
+3. Go to "react-app" folder
    ```sh
    cd react-app
    ```